How to Make Halloween Ghost Lights For Your Front Porch

 STEP 2: Secure the ends with a hair tie or rubber band.

-STEP 4: Attach the foam ball and lights.
+STEP 4: Attach the foam ball and lights to make DIY ghost head.

-STEP 5: Place a white sheet over the tomato cage.
+STEP 5: Place a white sheet over the tomato cage to make DIY ghost.

 Several people have asked the size of the white sheet to use.
 I’m not sure, since Cindy didn’t mention the size, but based on looks alone, it looks to be about 4-1/2 feet to 5-feet wide, and a bit longer, maybe 6′ – 7′ feet.
 It’s hard to tell, but you’ll need to test this out to see which size works best for your tomato cage.